What are the differences between Ortec Finance Climate Scenarios and NGFS Phase V scenarios?

 Our Climate Scenarios & Sustainability team recommends financial institutions utilize the macroeconomic and asset class impacts generated from the Ortec Finance Climate Scenarios for stress testing, strategic asset allocation, investment strategy development and stakeholder engagement purposes as part of the investment decision process.
 The Ortec Finance Climate Scenarios are also able to meet a comprehensive range of reporting, disclosure and peer-benchmarking needs.

-As an alternative option, the macroeconomic and asset class impacts from the NGFS Phase IV climate scenarios can also be utilized to meet a range of financial institution’s reporting, disclosure and peer-benchmarking needs as part of their investment process.
+As an alternative option, the macroeconomic and asset class impacts from the NGFS Phase V climate scenarios can also be utilized to meet a range of financial institution’s reporting, disclosure and peer-benchmarking needs as part of their investment process.

 Further insights